 reasons include preventing the spread of infection and disease and protecting

 the ground water.
-Also the state plumbing code requires all systems installed in
+Also the state plumbing code requires all active systems installed in

-Oconto County since 1989 to have maintenance completed at least every 3 years.
+Oconto County to have maintenance completed at least once every 3 years.